oasys-lnls-kit/OASYS1-LNLS-ShadowOui/README.md

 #### Bending Magnet

 The Bending Magnet spectrum is calculated analytically as in [X-ray Data Booklet](http://xdb.lbl.gov/).
-The analytical vertical angular distribution of the source is computed to account for partial acceptance of the vertical divergence.
-[1]
+The analytical vertical angular distribution of the source is computed to account for partial acceptance of the vertical divergence (see ref.
+[1]).

 #### Wiggler

 The Wiggler spectrum is also calculated analytically as in [X-ray Data Booklet](http://xdb.lbl.gov/).
-The analytical vertical angular distribution of the source is computed to account for partial acceptance of the vertical divergence.
-[1]
+The analytical vertical angular distribution of the source is computed to account for partial acceptance of the vertical divergence (see ref.
+[1]).

 #### Undulator

-The Undulator (linear or elliptical) source spectrum is calculated numerically using [SRW](https://github.com/ochubar/SRW) (Synchrotron Radiation Workshop) code [2], taking into account the energy spread and finite emmitance of the electron beam.
+The Undulator (linear or elliptical) source spectrum is calculated numerically using [SRW](https://github.com/ochubar/SRW) (Synchrotron Radiation Workshop) code (see ref.
+[2]), taking into account the energy spread and finite emmitance of the electron beam.

 ## Examples